Frequently Asked Questions

 - Your vocabulary (article metadata and entities) is published as linked data and you can always request a data dump in any of the following formats: RDF/XML, Turtle, N3, JSON-LD.

 Yes .
-WordLift has been tested with the most popular SEO plugins for WordPress: SEO Yoast, All in One SEO Pack and SEO Ultimate.
+WordLift is tested on regular basis with the most popular SEO plugins for WordPress: SEO Yoast, All in One SEO Pack, RankMath, and SEO Ultimate +.

-WordLift works on what is called Semantic SEO and complements the functionalities of SEO plugins.
+WordLift works on what is called Semantic SEO and complements the functionalities of the above-mentioned SEO plugins.
 WordLift helps you create the metadata that search engines need to understand the relationship between concepts, how they work together and what each entity represents for you and your audience.
-Each new page created with WordLift can be further optimized with the help of an SEO plugin for WordPress (our compatibility tests cover SEO Yoast, All in One SEO Pack and SEO Ultimate).
-As a matter of fact, we also joined forces with SEO Ultimate to offer both our users a 360° SEO coverage.
+Each new page created with WordLift can be further optimized with the help of an SEO plugin for WordPress (our compatibility tests cover SEO Yoast, All in One SEO Pack, RankMath, and SEO Ultimate +).

 - Schema.org markup added to all your content will ensure Google will properly index and unquestionably understand the content of your article.

-- Internal linking based on semantic concepts will increase the SEO value of your pages.
+- Internal linking based on semantically related concepts will increase the SEO on your pages.

-- A properly curated vocabulary will act as a search magnet on higher traffic queries to then be connected to your blog posts and your pages.
+- A properly curated vocabulary will act as a search magnet on higher traffic queries.

-- Connecting your content semantically has a terrific effect on engagement metrics, and good engagement metrics are an important signal for Google as well.
-Thanks to the contextual info added to your content and the connections between pages and posts that can be made through the 6 visualization widgets available, you will enjoy
+- Connecting your content semantically has a significant effect on engagement metrics (read a research paper, published for the International Conference on Semantic Systems to find out more about it), and good engagement metrics are an important signal for Google as well.
+Thanks to the contextual information added to your content and to the connections between pages and posts that WordLift creates with links and visualization widgets, your site will have a double-digit growth in organic traffic.

-- You can delete the word vocabulary if you want the new entity page to be inside your root domain folder: www.domain.com/name-of-the-entity-page.
+- You can delete the word “vocabulary” if you want the new entity page to be inside your root domain folder (for example www.domain.com/name-of-the-entity-page).